Name: John Cooley

 The case for being English

-specific locations on specific dates.
-Find persons named in such a record
+dates.
+Find persons named in such a record and you know something about

-and you know something about their origins.
-But helpful records are more
+their origins.
+But helpful records are, more often than not, very difficult

-often than not very difficult to find.
-Genealogists must rely on clues
+to find.
+Genealogists must rely on clues buried in the sparse data that is

-it to a hypothesis.
+the status of hypothesis.
 Once you've got something strong, you're on solid

 theoretical ground.
-A scientific proof (the next and final stage in
+A scientific proof (the next and final stage

-the game), however, not only presents excellent evidence, it is
+in the game), however, not only presents excellent evidence, it is

 universally-recognized as simply having no reasonable evidence that points